OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 ## Our website continues to improve

-*"Octopus's website is a wonderful tool,<br>
+> Octopus's website is a wonderful tool,<br>
 It's where we give updates and explain our value to you.<br>
 Its development is an ongoing task,<br>
-But we made massive steps in the year that's just passed."*<br>
+But we made massive steps in the year that's just passed.<br>

 In late 2022, we gave our homepage a new look, but our work didn't stop there.